-I was confronted (yet again) last week with a pointed reminder of one of philanthropy’s biggest Achilles’ heels – the often overlooked or misunderstood importance of integrating innovative communications strategies into every program.
+I was confronted (yet again) recently with a pointed reminder of one of philanthropy’s biggest Achilles’ heels – the often overlooked or misunderstood importance of integrating innovative communications strategies into every program.

 It happened during a very interesting presentation at the Philanthropy’s Sweet Spot Forum, co-sponsored by Rockefeller Philanthropy Advisors and the Stanford Social Innovation review.
 The speaker was Peter Goldmark, now Director of the Climate and Air program at Environmental Defense(ED) (one of the best organizational communicators I know), formerly presiding over the International Herald Tribune and the Rockefeller Foundation.
 Obviously, Goldmark is one smart guy who knows how to engage his audience.

 He told the story of his program’s proposal to FedEx to help transition their fleet to hybrid trucks.
 ED’s condition?
 That every FedEx employee receive the opportunity to learn about this change, and its benefits for the climate.

 The partnership took off and the transition is in progress.
 The new hybrid trucks will signal this change in their blue and green color scheme, and for the ubiquitous FedEx truck, that color change is a high-impact communications signal.